adobe/pdfservices-python-sdk-samples/README.md

 The SDK also supports providing the authentication credentials at runtime, without storing them in a config file.
 Please refer this [section](#extract-text-elements-by-providing-in-memory-authentication-credentials) to know more.
+Additionally, SDK can be configured to process the documents in the specified region.
+Please refer this [section](#extract-text-elements-by-providing-the-region) to know more.

 ## Installation